 Cash Value Pensions

-A 401k is also a defined contribution retirement plan, where the employee participates in the plan with his own contributions.
+A 401(k) is also a defined contribution retirement plan, where the employee participates in the plan with his own contributions.
 The employer may match these contributions up to a certain percentage.
-If the employee is in a position to receive distributions from the 401k plan, such as when he leaves employment with the company sponsoring the plan, he can directly roll the 401k money into a traditional IRA, without incurring income taxes or penalties on the rolled-over amount.
+If the employee is in a position to receive distributions from the 401k plan, such as when she leaves employment with the company sponsoring the plan, she can directly roll the 401k money into a traditional IRA, without incurring income taxes or penalties on the rolled-over amount.